Bangladesh at the 2012 Summer Olympics

-Bangladesh eighth consecutive Olympiad was at the 2012 Summer Olympics in London from 27 July to 12 August 2012.
+Bangladesh competed at the 2012 Summer Olympics in London from 27 July to 12 August 2012.
+This was the nation's eighth consecutive appearance at the Summer Olympics.

 Five Bangladeshi athletes were selected to the team, 4 men and 1 woman, representing the nation in five sporting disciplines: archery, athletics, gymnastics, shooting, and swimming.
 All of them were received under University places and by a tripartite invitation, without having qualified.
 Bangladesh, however, has yet to win an Olympic medal.

 Archery

 Athletics

 Bangladesh has been given a wild card.